Sacred Heart Canossian College: Curriculum

 The secondary school had a total of 38 classes: 6 classes at each level from Form 1 to 5; plus two arts-stream classes and two science-stream classes in Forms 6 and 7.
 There are an average of 42 students per class in Forms One to Three, and approximately 35–40 students per class in Forms 4 and 5.

 In Forms 1 to 3, students are approximately divided into two main groups according to their academic performance in mathematics and language proficiency.
 Students are then assigned to different classes towards science related or arts related curriculum.
-This is not to discriminate against the academically less-inclined students, but to enable the better use of resources and teaching strategies.
-To meet the needs of students, remedial classes are conducted with smaller class size to facilitate maximum teacher-student interaction so as to attain a higher educational efficiency.

-The spirit of collaborative learning is encouraged in all classes.
-Students engage in group projects to foster their peer and team learning attitude and competence.

 Students are offered a variety of subjects in the secondary curriculum and in particular from Form 4 Form 7 to promote lifelong learning.

 It was noted that, in general like many of the prestigious schools in Hong Kong, there is a general deteriotion of standards post 1997, when Hong Kong returned to the People's Republic of China.

 However, there was a new curriculum started from 1 September 2010.
 The secondary school has a total of 36 classes: 6 classes at each level from Secondary1 to 6.

 In Secondary 1 to 2, students have to take 14 classes, and for secondary 3 students, they have to take 18 classes.
 In Secondary 4 to 6, students have to take 4 core subjects (English, Chinese, Mathematics and Liberal Studies) and 3 other subjects as elective subjects in the New Senior Secondary (NSS) 334 Scheme curriculum.